DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

 - [Xunit](https://github.com/xunit)

 #### API Functional Tests
  These tests checks the functionality and behaviour of deployed APIs.
-These tests are kicked off after build stage using the test environment after code changes are made.
+These tests are kicked off after the build stage using the test environment after code changes are made.
-These tests are the responsibility of the developers and Test Engineer(s) to write and maintain with collaboration.
+These tests are the responsibility of the developers and test engineer(s) to write and maintain with collaboration.
 ##### Technology Selected

 - [Xunit](https://github.com/xunit)